sculab/GeneMiner/README.md

 # GeneMiner
-Geneminer : a software for extracting phylogenetic markers from next generation sequencing data
+GeneMiner : a software for extracting phylogenetic markers from next generation sequencing data